Proofs of network quantum nonlocality in continuous families of distributions

-\paragraph*{Discussion.---} In this work we rigorously prove a conjecture initially formulated by applying machine learning techniques to network nonlocality.
-Namely, that the family of quantum triangle distributions of Ref.~\cite{renou2019genuine} is also triangle-nonlocal below $u_0\,{\approx}\, 0.8860$, calculated in the original proof.
-To our knowledge, this work constitutes the first successful use of inflation in a proof of quantum nonlocality in networks for distributions whose nonlocality could not be proved with alternative methods (e.g., those in Refs.~\cite{Chaves2015,Weilenmann2017,Pozas2019}).
-The current standing, captured in Fig.~\ref{fig:results}, is that the family of distributions is triangle-nonlocal for $u\,{\in}\,[0.7504,0.8101]\cup]u_0,1)$.
+\paragraph*{Discussion.---} In this work we rigorously prove a conjecture initially formulated by applying machine learning techniques to network nonlocality, namely, that the family of quantum triangle distributions of Ref.~\cite{renou2019genuine} is also triangle nonlocal below $u_0\,{\approx}\, 0.8860$ calculated in the original proof.
+The current standing, captured in Fig.~\ref{fig:results}, is that the family of distributions is triangle nonlocal for $u\,{\in}\,[0.7504,0.8101]\cup]u_0,1)$.
 For the remaining region, namely $u\,{\in}\,]1/\sqrt{2},0.7504)\cup(0.8101,u_0[$, the question remains open.
 The intuitions developed via the machine learning approach of Ref.~\cite{krivachy2019neural} point to a positive answer for the whole range $u\,{\in}\,]1/\sqrt{2},u_0[$.
 Because the characterization of the set of triangle-local distributions offered by inflation is an outer approximation of the real one, and the polytope $\mathcal{P}_u$ used in our proof does not qualitatively change in the endpoints found, we expect that the conjecture is true for the full range and its proof can be asymptotically reached with increased computational capabilities in order to work with larger inflations.

+Beyond the family of distributions $P_u(a,b,c)$, it was proven in Ref.~\cite{renou2019genuine} (Fig.~\ref{fig:polytope}) that the method given in this work can be applied to token-counting distributions generated from partially entangled states.
+This method was also extended to a large class of networks beyond the triangle scenario in Refs.~\cite{Renou2020PRA,Renou2020PRL}.
+The new method developed in this work can be used to obtain new nonlocal distributions for these configurations, extending the range of parameters for which nonlocality can be proven.
+Moreover, the proof technique used here ``recycles'' infeasibility certificates of a given linear program to witness infeasibility of others.
+This technique goes beyond nonlocality and can be used wherever linear programming is relevant.